Buyck family: Artistic & Cultural

-Extract from Egmont, by Goethe.
-Buyck's role in the plot characterised Egmont as a strong and effective military leader and reminds the audience of the count's attitude toward religious tolerance.
-Later, in 1809 Ludwig van Beethoven composed the accompanying musical performance for the Viennese opera house.
-In 1974 movie of the play was released.
+Goethe's Egmont

+Johann Wolfgang von Goethe's 1788 theatre play Egmont contains a "Hollander" by the name of Buyck who reports to the Count of Egmont.

 Private library of Jacob Buyck

 The private library of Jacob Buyck, a theologian from Amsterdam from the 16th century, is considered to be an exceptional collection at the time.
 The library was assembled between 1573 and 1599, and consists of over 1000 books.
 In 1632, the library was assimilated with the municipal Library of Amsterdam, making it twice as large.
 Most of the books are still present at the Special Collections Department, mostly in original condition, and there are a few manuscripts of Jacob Buyck himself, including a handwritten catalogue of his library.
 The content reflects the social and mental world of a conservative, catholic intellectual living in Amsterdam in a turbulent period of Dutch history.

 Painting

 Edouard Pierre August Vincent Buyck was a Brugge-born (1888) painter that was active in New York, United States, passing in 1960.
 Buyck emigrated to the United States during World War I after he was wounded fighting with the Belgium forces.

 He practiced lithography, oil painting and etching with prominent pieces found in the Smithsonian American Art Museum.
 A fire in his studio, in Slingerlands, New York, in 1940 caused many of his works to be lost.

 Several artworks were commissioned and include the portrait of Franklin D. Roosevelt which went on display in the White House.
 Other notable portraits include that of Charles Poletti as justice of the New York Supreme Court.